FEDERAL CLEAN VEHICLE CREDIT (30D)

 The new EV tax credit only applies to brand-new electric vehicles and does not include used EVs.
 (Used EVs qualify for a different incentive program, the 25E Used EV Tax Incentive, which we cover in this article.)

+New EVs must meet multiple requirements in order to qualify for this incentive.
 You can find a complete list of the information your car dealer must provide on the IRS website.

 Who qualifies for the 30D new EV tax incentive?